-This project is being undertaken as an addition to the Turning Basin Dredging & Dock Repair project.
+This project was undertaken as an addition to the Turning Basin Dredging & Dock Repair project.and was completed in November 2022.

 City Council has agreed to allocate funding each fiscal year for new dredging projects and dredging maintenance projects.
 For the 2022-2023 fiscal year, City Council authorized a dredging and dock repair project in the Turning Basin.
 During pre-construction planning for the Turning Basin project, the City identified the opportunity to complete a small dredging project aimed at improving public safety and fueling access at the Marina.